 Yeah, I just learned about that one too.

-His name was xyxyxyxy and apparently his granddaughter, xxyxy published xyxyxyxy in 1969 of which I’ve only found a teaser to and not the full report.
+Of which, I’ve only found a teaser for and not the full report.
 I’ll link back when I find it!

 The Park’s Past